ravisingh111076/marvelapi/README.md

 2. Install Maven
 3. Install Redis: from Docker container or install locally visit - https://redis.io/topics/quickstart
-4. API Key acquisition from rapidapi.com , (you can skip this by default my key will be used) please visit https://rapidapi.com/ for your key.See in the last section for quick rapidapi steps
+4. API Key acquisition from rapidapi.com
+   please visit https://rapidapi.com/ for your key.See in the last section for quick rapidapi steps
 5. Environment vars: add ```PRIVATE_KEY```,```PUBLIC_KEY```,```TRANS_API_KEY```
    by default my key will be used for TRANS_API_KEY,